happyw1nd/ScoreLiDAR/README.md

 ```

 We used the pre-trained model of LiDiff.
 Download the teacher model weights 'diff_net.ckpt' from [here](https://drive.google.com/drive/folders/1f5c3BuD88TiOEuVhMq09wTQUMKwjO5lQ?usp=drive_link) or the official release of [LiDiff](https://github.com/PRBonn/LiDiff) and place it at `checkpoints/diff_net.ckpt`.

+Or you can download it from our huggingface repo with:

+`huggingface-cli download happywind/ScoreLiDAR diff_net.ckpt --local-dir checkpoints`

 Once the sequences map is generated and the teacher model is ready you can then train the model.